roolin/arduino-misc/README.md

 # arduino-misc
-Different Arduino projects that aren't worth it's own repos.
+Some Arduino projects that aren't worth it's own repos.